javierjulio/textarea-autosize/README.md

       $('textarea.js-auto-expand').textareaAutoExpand();
     </script>

 Any presentation details can and should be controlled through CSS.
-In the following example the textarea has an initial height of one line of text with a maximum height of 90px that was determined based on the font-size and line-height so it was even and thus no text would be cut off.
-If you want the textarea to grow infinitely as it does on Facebook just simply remove the maximum height.
-You can use a larger minimum height and once you enter enough lines of text it will auto expand as expected.
+In the following example the textarea has an initial height of one line of text with a maximum height set that was determined based on the font-size and line-height so it was even and thus no text should be cut off.
+If you want the textarea to grow infinitely (as it does on Facebook) just simply remove the maximum height.
+You can use a larger minimum height and once you enter enough lines of text it will auto expand from that point on as expected.

     textarea {
       border-radius: 3px;